Okaminokiba315/DeviantartFaveChecker/README.md

 4. After you see the result, a .csv file would be made.

 # Hopes for Future Works
-1. Ranking Recent Works based on faves
+1. Better Error Handling
-2. Better Error Handling
+2. Better handling for deviants with fave number of 1K and up
-3. Better handling for deviants with fave number of 1K and up
+3. Ranking most used tags of a deviant to determine their interests.

 # Updates

 1. 1st Feb 2023 = Least faved and most faved, with percentage of faves difference.
 2. 2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000'), Adding Links and Mature content warning for some artists
 3. 4th Feb 2023 = Handling mature content indicator separately for visual-art and literature works.
 Adding choice to display proofs with terminal or by csv table and txt.
 Deleted repeated function.
+Added documentation.